Equipment Properties

 Weapon Properties

-When you make an attack with a weapon that has the "ammunition" property, you use it to fire a piece of ammunition at the target.
-The type of ammunition appears in parentheses after this property's listing.
-Drawing the ammunition from an appropriate container such as a quiver is part of the attack.
-You can recover half your expended ammunition after a battle by searching the battlefield.
+When you make an attack with an ammunition weapon, you use it to fire a piece of ammunition at the target.
+The type of ammunition appears in parentheses after this property's listing, as do the weapon's normal and long ranges.
+Drawing a piece of ammunition from an appropriate container (such as a quiver) is part of the attack, and requires a free hand.
+(Note that a two-handed ammunition weapon can be held in one hand while a piece of ammunition is drawn.)

 Finesse weapons are designed for speed and precision.
 When you make a melee attack with a finesse weapon, you can use use Dexterity instead of Strength for the attack and damage rolls.